google-research/google-research/kws_streaming/README.md

-# Streaming Aware Keyword Spotting Models
+# Streaming Aware neural network models
 ======================================================================================

 Streaming aware neural network models are important for real time response, high accuracy and good user experience.
+In this work we designed keras streaming wrappers and streaming aware layers.
+By streaming we mean streaming inference, where model receives portion of the input sequence (for example 20ms of audio), process it incrementally and return an output(for example classification result).
+Non streaming means that model has to receive the whole sequence (for example 1 sec) and then return an output.
+We applied this lib for keyword spotting (KWS) problem and implemented most popular KWS models:
+* dnn - deep neural network based on combination of fully connected layers;
+* dnn_raw - an example of dnn model on raw audio features;
+* gru - gated recurrent unit model;
+* lstm - long short term memory model;
+* cnn - convolutional neural network;
+* crnn - combination of convolutional layers with RNNs(GRU or LSTM);
+* ds_cnn - depth wise convolutional neural network;
+* svdf - singular value decomposition filter neural network;
+* att_rnn - combination of attention with RNN(bi directional LSTM)
+* att_mh_rnn - combination of multihead attention with RNN(bi directional LSTM)
+They all use speech feature extractor, which is easy to configure as MFCC, LFBE or raw features (so user can train own speech feature extractor).
-In this work we explore latency and accuracy of keyword spotting (KWS) models in the streaming and non streaming modes on mobile phone.
+We explored latency and accuracy of the streaming and non streaming models on mobile phone and demonstrated that models outperform previously reported accuracy on public data sets.
+This lib also can be applied on other sequence problems such as speech noise reduction, sound detection, text classification...

 ## Overall design
 NN model conversion from non streaming mode (which is frequently used during training) to streaming can require manual model rewriting.
 We address this by designing a Keras based library which allows automatic conversion of non streaming models to streaming one with no or minimum efforts.
 We achieve this in several steps:

 1. Train model using non streaming TensorFlow (TF) graph representation.
-2. Convert model to streaming and non streaming inference modes.
+2. Automatically convert model to streaming and non streaming inference modes.
 Conversion to streaming inference mode includes TF/Keras graph traversal and buffer insertion for the layers which have to be streamed.
-3. Convert Keras model to TensorFlow Lite (TFLite)
+3. Convert Keras model to TensorFlow Lite (TFLite) and quantize if needed.
 4. Run TFLite inference on phone.

 We build this library with the speech feature extractor being a part of the model